Cults Myths and Legends of Ancient Sicily

 A very famous temple existed in Syracuse.
 Its remains are still visible because they are incorporated in the cathedral of S. Maria delle Colonne.
 The temple area was discovered following excavations begun at the beginning of the century near the current Cathedral.

-The Doric style temple can be traced back to the XNUMXth century.
+The Doric-style temple can be traced back to the XNUMXth century.
 B.C.
 He speaks extensively about it Cicerone about the looting carried out by the Roman governor Verre.
 The governor, an expert art thief, looted all the ivory decorations and gold studs that adorned the doors of the front door.
 He also took away much of the interior furnishings, including a series of painted panels depicting 27 tyrants, the king of Sicily and a cavalry fight of Agatocle .
 The temple was transformed into a mosque and later into a place of worship for the Christians who erected the current Cathedral.
 On the pediment of this temple there was placed a golden shield, the last thing the sailors saw when they left with their ships.
 A ceremony was linked to the golden shield, during which the sailors, who departed from Ortigia, brought with them a chalice full of flowers and aromatic substances that they threw into the sea when, moving away, they saw the shield placed in the temple disappear.
 The described ceremony, although it actually refers to the worship of Dionysus, would indicate that Athena, as well as Poseidon (the god of the sea), somehow assumed the character of protector of sailors.
 And indeed, in Greece, the cults of Athena and Poseidon were often related .

 Syracuse Cathedral - Remains of the Temple of Athena

-The presence of the cult in Selinunte would be demonstrated by more than one element: from the “large Selinuntina table”, in which the name of the goddess is also mentioned; from a metope now preserved in the National Archaeological Museum of Palermo, depicting Athena; from the fact that the temple of Selinunte, currently referred to simply as temple D, was probably dedicated to Athena.
+The presence of the cult in Selinunte would be demonstrated by more than one element: by the “large Selinuntina table”, in which the name of the goddess is also mentioned; from a metope now preserved in the National Archaeological Museum of Palermo, depicting Athena; from the fact that the temple of Selinunte, currently referred to simply as temple D, was probably dedicated to Athena.

 The cult was also to be present in Termini Imerese, where a head of Athena was found, now preserved in the archaeological museum of Palermo .
 In this locality, moreover, the remains of the temple dedicated to Athena and now called temple B are still visible.